jakobzhao/geog595/02_cyber/pe.md

 ## 2\.
 Download the course material

-In this course, I decide to store all material on GitHub instead of Canvas system.
+I decide to host all course material on GitHub instead of Canvas system.
 By doing so, my goal is not to create extra trouble or sharp the learn curve.
 Instead, hosting on github will help you save a lot of time in downloading or migrating course materials, testing lab or lecture applications.
 Also, more practically, a lot of companies in the geospatial industries have already used github for their project managment, such as [ESRI](https://github.com/Esri), [CartoBD](https://github.com/CartoDB), [MapBox](https://github.com/mapbox), and etc. To prepare you with the capabilities of using github, you will be familiar with an industry-level project management approach.
 In this lab, let us go through the procedure of downlaoding the course material as below.

 1\.
 On GitHub, each project is stored as a project repository.
 The repository for this course is located at [https://github.com/jakobzhao/geog595](https://github.com/jakobzhao/geog595).
 Please navigate to this url on a browser such as `Chrome`.
 As indicated by the course website url, this repository is created by me; my GitHub account name is `jakobzhao`, while the repository name is `geog595`.